What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 Google Gemini Anmeldung

-Is Google Gemini (formerly Bard) free?
+Is Google Gemini (Formerly Bard) Free?

 In principle, no personal or confidential information should be shared with Google Gemini.
 The reason is that Google collects and stores personal data in order to improve the AI.
 Data such as chat content, locations and device information is saved in the Google account by default to personalize user experiences and improve services, according to Google.
 However, privacy settings can be adjusted via “Keep Activity”.
 Using incognito or private mode with browsers prevents local browsing data from being saved, but doesn't change the way Gemini activity is saved to the Google Account.
 One should be aware of this when using Gemini, so it is advisable to be careful when entering sensitive information.